andrewkim0129/Azure-AD/README.md

 ## Introduction

-In this project, I built an Azure home lab for cybersecurity involving a vulnerable VM client and an OpenVAS, a vulnerability scanner, to conduct security scans.
+In this project, I built an Azure home lab involving a vulnerable VM client and OpenVAS, a vulnerability scanner, to conduct security scans.
 The scan results helped identify vulnerabilities, allowing for targeted remediation actions.

 ## Deploying Vulnerability Management Scanner